How Brain Science Is Changing How Long Teens Spend in Prison

 In recent years, the advent of functional magnetic resonance imaging, or fMRI, has given scientists the ability to get a more accurate understanding of the teenage brain in action.

 Research shows that the frontal lobe — the part of the brain that governs planning, decision-making and weighs consequences — is still in training during the teen years.
 The frontal lobe is the last place in the brain to develop and does not fully mature until adults reach their mid-20s.
-The temporal lobes, however, which sit underneath our ears, and control sexual functions as well as our responsiveness to risk and reward, are fully functioning by the teen years.
+By comparison, a part of the brain known as the limbic system, which governs emotions and our responsiveness to risk and reward, is well functioning by the teen years.

-Jensen, who authored “The Teenage Brain: A Neuroscientist’s Survival Guide to Raising Adolescents”, said this combination of a developed temporal lobe and a fledgling frontal lobe means that teenagers are more likely to make risky and impulsive decisions when compared to adults.
+Jensen, who authored “The Teenage Brain: A Neuroscientist’s Survival Guide to Raising Adolescents,” said this combination of a more developed limbic system and a still maturing frontal lobe means that teenagers are more likely to make risky and impulsive decisions when compared to adults.

 “They are experiencing emotion in technicolor and we are experiencing it in black and white,” she said.